simeononsecurity/simeononsecurity.ch/content/articles/nextdns-vs-adguard-ad-blocker-comparison/index.en.md

 ### **AdGuard Ease of Use**

-[**AdGuard**](https://adguard.com/) also excels in user-friendliness, with a seamless installation process on various devices.
+[**AdGuard**](https://adguard.com/) also excels in user-friendliness, with a smooth installation process on various devices.
 Its desktop and mobile applications come with straightforward interfaces, and its default settings are optimized for immediate protection.
 For users who prefer minimal setup fuss, [**AdGuard**](https://adguard.com/) is an excellent choice.

 ______